raintank/raintank-tsdb-benchmark/README.md

 5. ./run.sh 100
 6. when it completes, the results are only valid if:
    * the sys dashboard shows a lag <= something reasonable like 30s
-   * run.sh/vegeta didn't show any errors
+   * run.sh/vegeta didn't show any errors, all requests were successfull.
    * graphite-watcher didn't error
    * graphite-api and cassandra didn't error
    * your host hard drive didn't run full, that tends to cause slowdowns
+   * collector-controller didn't drop any checks/metrics
 7. your data is in the results directory and in the grafana dashboards, take a snapshot.

 # watch out for: